What is the Project Literacy Lab?

 Beyond basic criteria, what were you looking for?

-- Logical Path to Achieving the Impossible: We invited entrepreneurs who challenge our conceptions of what we thought was possible in terms of impact, scale, business models, and growth.
+- Logical Path to Achieving the Impossible: We invited entrepreneurs who challenged our conceptions of what we thought was possible in terms of impact, scale, business models, and growth.
 Simultaneously, we looked for a logical and convincing model to enter the market that matched this unguarded ambition.

 - Unrelenting Dedication: We invited ventures whose leadership team demonstrated a clear conviction that they will stop at nothing to ensure they put a positive dent on history.
 We wanted to be convinced that the problem they are solving is baked into their DNA.